Authorities' failure to remove illegal hawkers adversely impacts citizens right to life: HC | Law-Order

 - India

-The high court gave a stern warning to the officers of New Delhi Municipal Corporation (NDMC) and Delhi Police, who have jurisdiction over the CP area, to ensure strict compliance of orders and scheme approved by the Supreme Court on unauthorised encroachments.
+The high court gave a stern warning to the officers of New Delhi Municipal Corporation (NDMC) and Delhi Police, who have jurisdiction over the CP area, to ensure strict compliance of orders and schemes approved by the Supreme Court on unauthorized encroachments.

+There should be zero tolerance shown to them and all unauthorized hawkers and vendors should be removed with bags and baggage, the bench said.

-The court directed removal of illegal encroachers and vendors from the CP area and directed the authorities to ensure that the area remains clean on a regular basis and they do not return.
+The court directed the removal of illegal encroachers and vendors from the CP area and directed the authorities to ensure that the area remains clean regularly and they do not return.

 It directed the Chairman and concerned executive engineers of NDMC, having jurisdiction over the area, and the Deputy Commissioner of Police and SHO of the local police station to remain present before the court on November 18.

-"Status reports should be filed by the NDMC and the Delhi Police about the steps taken by them-not only to remove the encroachments, but also to ensure that the illegal encroachers and vendors do not return and the area is kept clean on a continuous basis.
+"Status reports should be filed by the NDMC and the Delhi Police about the steps taken by them not only to remove the encroachments but also to ensure that the illegal encroachers and vendors do not return and the area is kept clean continuously.
 NDMC should display permanent boards in the entire Rajiv Chowk and the Indira Chowk areas displaying the fact that the area is a no hawking and no vending zone," the bench said.

 The petitioner sought that the authorities be directed to ensure the areas are kept free from encroachments by illegal hawkers and vendors.

-Ralli also placed several photographs showing the present state of affairs on the ground in the Rajiv Chowk and Indira Chowk areas, including scores of hawkers and vendors occupying public spaces on the pavements meant for pedestrian use.
+Ralli also placed several photographs showing the present state of affairs on the ground in the Rajiv Chowk and Indira Chowk areas, including scores of hawkers and vendors occupying public spaces on the pavements, meant for pedestrians use.

 The court noted that large areas have been occupied by them to display their goods and large congregations of crowds can be seen around these vends.

-The court termed as "completely unacceptable" the submission of NDMC counsel that it has only two engineers assigned to look after the entire CP area and that the squatting and vending activity start in later part of the day, after the working hours of officers.
+The court termed as "completely unacceptable" the submission of NDMC counsel that it has only two engineers assigned to look after the entire CP area and that the squatting and vending activity starts in the later part of the day, after the working hours of officers.

 "It is for the corporation to manage its affairs, and it cannot express its helplessness for the aforesaid reasons.
 It is for the corporation to decide how many officers are required to be posted to manage its affairs and discharge its statutory obligations in the area falling within its jurisdiction.
 If more officers are required, it is for the corporation to depute them and it is not for this court to monitor this aspect," the bench said.